-Don’t feel like you’re skimping on quality content, either: this article is only about 500 words but it’s chockfull of information.
+Don’t feel like you’re skimping on quality content, either.
+This article isn’t more than 1,000 words but it’s chock-full of information.
 Make every word count and you’ll save time without letting quality slip.

-6. Come back later
+9. Come back later

 You can even switch from one blog post to another, spending a few minutes on each as ideas comes to you.
 It’s a huge time-saver.

-7. Never save a good idea
+10. Never save a good idea

 You don’t want to save time later, you want to save time now.
 Do the articles you know will come easily and make the most of that time.